alia-dd/url-shortner-backend/README.md

 ---

-## 🧠 How It Works

-1. The client sends a long URL to the `POST /api/shorten` endpoint.
-2. The service generates a unique alias (short code).
-3. The mapping is stored in the database.
-4. When someone accesses the short code in a browser, the server looks it up and redirects to the original URL.

----

 ## 📦 Deployment

 If you wish to use this backend server in your project you can deploy on rendar.